 - The benefits of dealing with conflict in a constructive way far out way the costs of dealing with a conflict in a destructive way. - Destructive destroys relationships.
 Constructive builds relationships. - 4.
 Write these statements underneath the 'Costs verses Benefits' lists and place this on the wall in the Cool Schools Corner.

 SUMMARY OF INFORMATION

 DESTRUCTIVE

 ways of dealing with conflict

+Anger

+Win/Lose attitude

-Anger Win/Lose attitude Maintain fixed positions Blame Violence Accusations 'You' statements of dealing with conflict destructively
+Maintain fixed positions

+Blame

+Violence

+Accusations

+'You' statements

 COSTS